Rataash99/market-square-e-commerce-store/README.md

 # **Market Square an E-Commerce Web App**

-## This was my first `REACT` project and the journey of building it was awesome, I get to know the overall working of an E-Commerce app and the project was very fun to build, Looking forward to building some amazing projects.
+## This was my first `REACT` project and the journey of building it was awesome, I get to know the overall working of an E-Commerce app and the project was very fun to build, Looking forward to building more amazing projects.

 ## Table of contents